 Yashtimadhu (Glycyrrhiza glabra)

-This is one among the group of 10 herbs called the Jeevaneeya Gana (10 herbs) which have anti-aging properties.
+This is one among the group of 10 herbs called the Jeevaneeya Gana (10 herbs) which have anti-ageing properties

 Yashtimadhu is one of the Ayurvedic ingredients that is believed to reduce blemishes and spots on the skin.
-It is especially good at reducing Pitta caused spots and marks making it an ideal ingredient in Kumkumadi oil for pigmentation
+It is especially good at reducing Pitta caused spots and marks.

-It is a multipurpose ingredient that is used in the formulation of Ayurvedic medicines as an anti-inflammatory, antioxidant, anti-cancer, anti-bacterial, anti-arthritic, analgesic, and antacid.
+It is a multipurpose ingredient helpful in the formulation of Ayurvedic medicines as an anti-inflammatory, antioxidant, anti-cancer, anti-bacterial, anti-arthritic, analgesic and antacid

 Lal Chandan (Pterocarpus Santalinus)